oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 production
 as soon as they lift their finger off of the keyboard.
-I don't want to wait for a compile to finish, for tests to pass, for an intrepreter to reload my code.
+I don't want to wait for a compile to finish, for tests to pass, for an interpreter to reload my code.
 All of those things, especially testing, are important, but they should happen automatically and complete within milliseconds.

 For the last part of the missions statement: "for use by any programmer":
-My opinion is that *any* programmer should be able to leveage code written by another programmer, no matter what the skill level or programming language either programmer has.
+My opinion is that *any* programmer should be able to leverage code written by another programmer, no matter what the skill level or programming language either programmer has.
 This distinction is important to me because nearly everything I've describe above is already possible, but only for very